-This article is an excerpt from the essay “Moonhead Press Revisited”, collected in Into the Comics-Verse: Comics and Contemporary Culture, due to be released by Black Ship Books on March 31.
+This article is an excerpt from the essay “Moonhead Press Revisited”, collected in Into the Comics-Verse: Comics and Contemporary Culture, now available for free on Kindle Unlimited.

 A few years ago, a small independent studio called Moonhead Press made something of a splash with a Batman fan comic they titled The Deal.
 The Deal was… well, it was pretty good.
 And not “good for fan fiction” good, but genuinely compelling and visually rich.
 The writing, reimagining the conflict between Batman and the Joker as a millennia-long battle between reincarnating soulmates, was clever enough to carry the story across the comic’s fourteen pages.
 The art, at times evocative of Paul Pope’s later stuff, is energetic and animated.
 The Deal was far from your traditional Batman comic, but it was just as far from the relatively short blocks of descriptive prose that comprise most fan fic.

 Beyond its quality, The Deal was also unique for its moral punchline.
 At the story’s climax, as Batman and the Joker plummet together toward their death, a quotation from comedian Bill Hicks on poverty, war, disease, and all the things the human race hasn’t done to solve those problems, breaks in by way of captions.
 The struggle between hero and villain, we are implicitly told, is a distraction from the (similarly dialectical) process of improving the world for human beings.
 “This is how we learn,” the Joker says.
 “You love me and I love you, and no matter what you do in this life, that is never going to change.”
 Batman and the Joker’s antagonism represents an iteration of the karmic cycle that, divorced from the violence of war and rapacious capitalism, ought to tend to perfect the world.